aliciachen10/fitness-tracker/README.md

 If you wanna be old school, you can ```git clone``` the application, install all packages using ```npm install``` (make sure you have mongodb installed on your machine).
 Now, run the application: ```node server.js``` or ```nodemon server.js```.

 ## what did I use to make this?
 I used HTML/CSS, Javascript, node.js and express.js for the backend, and MongoDB for the NoSQL database.
+I created the backend application to add to the existing frontend javascript, HTML and CSS.

 ## the application looks something like this:
 ![image](https://github.com/aliciachen10/fitness-tracker/blob/main/demo.png)